1 January

 November 21, 1980

-Steely Dan releases Gaucho.
+Steely Dan release Gaucho.
 The album is meticulously produced and features contributions from Rick Derringer and Mark Knopfler.

 June 21, 1981

 Walter Becker and Donald Fagen announce the split of Steely Dan and begin work on solo projects.
-They would re-form in 1993.
+They re-form in 1993 but don't put out another album until 2000.

 June 5, 1990

-Jim Hodder (original drummer for Steely Dan), age 42, drowns in the swimming pool of his home in Point Arena, California.
+Jim Hodder, the original drummer for Steely Dan, age 42, drowns in the swimming pool of his home in Point Arena, California.

 August 13, 1993